TPO Profile – Session

 Direction: specifies TPO-Profile bars direction when drawn in aggregate mode: from Right to Left or Left to Right.

-Position: specifies TPO Profile position relative to the time interval on which it is built.
-You can place the TPO Profile at the beginning or end of the range (internally or externally).
+Position: specifies the TPO profile position relative to the time interval on which it is built.
+You can place the TPO profile at the beginning or end of the range (internally or externally).
 In case of TPO Profile built on each single bar, an internal position will draw the TPO Profile to the center of bar, an external position will draw the TPO Profile on the right or left side of bar.

 Split into Columns: TPO-Profile can be displayed aggregated or divided into columns corresponding to the defined Time-Bracket.
 Particularly useful when Time-Bracket and reference chart resolution coincide.

-Width: specifies the width of each TPO Profile as a percentage or pixels.
-If percentage, TPO-Profile width will be a percentage of TPO-Profile reference area.
+Width: specifies the width of each TPO profile in percentage or pixels.
+If using a percentage, the TPO profile width will be a percentage of the reference area.

 Value Area: